geordielad/snowflake-oauth/README.md

 Selecting Single Sign-On he will need to authenticate to Okta.

-**Note**: If you are testing this in the same browser you will need to clear your Okta Session from the previouis user because you may have an active session for your SAML IdP.
+**Note**: If you are testing this in the same browser you will need to clear your Okta Session from the previous user because you may have an active session for your SAML IdP.

 ![BB Okta Sign In](images/2020-05-04-18-38-21.png)